 Share relevant information

-A SOP needs to be personal without getting too intimate and revealing anything that seems irrelevant or excessive.
+An SOP needs to be personal without getting too intimate and revealing anything that seems irrelevant or excessive.
 You may add some anecdote or event from the past which triggered your early interest in the course.
-Mention your career goals and how studying the particular course at the university will help you achieve them.
+Mention your career goals and how studying a particular course at the university will help you achieve them.

 Why the UK and why that particular university?